-Patil will be working within Texas Tech's College of Agricultural Sciences and Natural Resources newest scientific team - the Center for Functional Genomic of Abiotic Stress.
+Patil will be working within Texas Tech's College of Agricultural Sciences and Natural Resources newest scientific team - the Institute of Genomics for Crop Abiotic Stress Tolerance.
 Led by Luis Rafael Herrera-Estrella, the high-profile research group will examine how plants adapt to thrive in the presence of environmental stresses such as extreme heat and cold, drought and in the presence of brackish water sources.

 Herrera-Estrella's arrival at Texas Tech was made possible by a $5 million grant from the State of Texas Governor's University Research Initiative (GURI) and matched by the university to bring the best and brightest researchers to Texas.

 Patil's research interests includes genetic improvement of commercially important crops using integrated genetic engineering and genomics technologies.
 Genetic engineering offers promising solutions for basic research and has revolutionized the agriculture, however genetic transformation and subsequent genome editing of several crops remains challenging.

 His lab will lead the development of new technologies to improve genetic transformation, genome editing and accelerate the plant breeding in economically important crops species including legumes, fiber and energy crops.

 "Genome engineering has tremendous potential in crop improvement and using this technology we can precisely turn ON, turn OFF or fine tune the expression of targeted gene/s and improve the desirable traits and plant fitness," Patil said.